 Read more: How to Maintain Healthy Teeth if You Smoke

-Enjoy your pearly-whites for as long as possible by avoiding these 5 things, especially in the first few days.
+Enjoy your pearly-whites for as long as possible by avoiding these 5 foods, especially in the first few days.
 Should any of these be consumed/used inadvertently, rinse out immediately, have a good brush, and say a little prayer.

 If you’re looking to whiten your smile, see one of our friendly dentists today